Jurassic Park (franchise): Biosyn

-In the novels, Biosyn Corporation (or Biosyn for short) is InGen's corporate rival.
+In the novels, Biosyn Corporation (or Biosyn for short) is InGen's corporate rival, based in Cupertino, California.
 The company is controversial for its industrial espionage in the genetics industry.
 Lewis Dodgson, an employee of Biosyn, helps the company in its theft of corporate secrets.
 Biosyn is interested in acquiring InGen's dinosaur DNA, believing the animals present a variety of uses such as hunting trophies and pharmaceutical test subjects.

 Dodgson makes only a minor appearance in the first film, and his employer is not named.
 However, Biosyn is featured in several video games.
 (Note: Biosyn appears in the 1994 video games Jurassic Park (for the Sega CD) and Jurassic Park 2: The Chaos Continues (for the Super NES).
 It is also referenced in the subsequent games Trespasser and Jurassic World Evolution.)

 The company, as Biosyn Genetics, makes its film debut in Jurassic World Dominion (2022).
 By the time that the film takes place, Dodgson has become the company's CEO.
 Biosyn's employees now include geneticist Dr. Henry Wu and mathematician Dr. Ian Malcolm, the latter working as the company's in-house philosopher.
 With dinosaurs loose around the world and captured by governments, Biosyn has a contract to house the animals at its headquarters in the Dolomites mountain range in Italy.
 In addition to performing pharmaceutical research on the dinosaurs, the company has also captured 14-year-old orphan Maisie Lockwood and unleashed giant locusts to devour their rivals' crops.
 By the end of the film, this plot is foiled and exposed to the public.
 The film's director, Colin Trevorrow, described Biosyn not as an "evil" corporation, but rather an entity with thousands of employees who have the best intentions in mind, only to feel betrayed by Dodgson upon learning of his actions.